DavidMayoral/Arduino-measurements/README.md

-# Arduino-measurements
+# Arduino Measurements
-Measurements for force and acceleration using Arduino
+This repository aims to set up an Arduino environment to carry out several simultaneous force and acceleration measurements.
+The data will then be postprocessed with Python and stored locally.

 ## 1. Hardware setup